ajjimenez/ajjimenez.github.io/_posts/2021-08-18-get-back-into-it.md

 - set up a new repo and codespace from scratch
 - add the coderunner VS code extension
 - "hello world" in ruby using puts
+- booleans
+- integers
+- strings
+- arrays
+- hashes
+- manipulations of the above
+- positions

+It was a bit of a challenge to put it all together, especially as my mind wanted to use the minimum tools necessary.
+But to properly answer the 2 exercises, I had to use everything that was taught in the session.
+Nice.